Elon26/Elon26/README.md

 **Senior Frontend / Mobile Engineer**
 *September 2024 — March 2026 (1 year 7 months)*

-* **Rapid Product Delivery:** Shipped complex cross-platform web and mobile applications under aggressive deadlines (maintaining a predictable ~2-month release cycle per product iteration) using React, Next.js, and React Native.
+* **Rapid Product Delivery:** Shipped complex cross-platform web and mobile applications under aggressive deadlines (maintaining a predictable ~2-month release cycle per MVP) using React, Next.js, and React Native.
-* **Offline-First Architecture:** Designed and implemented a robust offline-first state management layer using Jotai and persistent storage, ensuring zero-lag UI synchronization and seamless data caching in unstable network environments.
+* **Code Reusability:** Built and populated a UI library consisting of 50+ components of varying complexity, which was subsequently adopted as the standard by the entire development team.
-* **Quality & Engineering Standards:** Maintained a 95%+ first-time approval rate for client reviews through rigorous code-splitting, strict ESLint/Prettier tooling, and proactive performance tuning.
+* **Quality & Engineering Standards:** Achieved a 95%+ initial approval rate from clients and moderators by proactively evaluating and aligning client requirements during the development phase.

 ---